cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 #### Blocks produced per minute and transactions processed per minute

 These figures show the rate in which blocks were created, from the point of view of each node.
 That is, they shows when each node learned that a new block had been agreed upon.
 For most of the time when load was being applied to the system, most of the nodes stayed around 20 blocks/minute.
 The spike to more than 100 blocks/minute is due to a slow node catching up.
 The baseline experienced a similar behavior.
+With latency emulation, the performance is degraded, going from around 30 blocks/min (without LE) to around 10 blocks/min.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|